evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-Building-Quickstart.md

 If you have many rooms named `house`, you will get a list of matches and must select to which specific one you want to link.

-Next, follow the northern exit to your "house" by walking north, or you can also `teleport` to it:
+Next, follow the northern exit to your "house" by walking north.
+You can also `teleport` to it:

     north